bhattaditya/bhattaditya/README.md

 - 👋 Hi, I’m @bhattaditya
-- 👀 I’m interested in Python
+- 👀 I’m interested in Software Developemnt
-- 🌱 I’m currently learning Data Structures
+- 🌱 I’m currently learning Spring boot
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me BY FOLLOWING 😅

 <!---
 bhattaditya/bhattaditya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.